Theme

 Availability

-Public materials include the NVIDIA/skills repository, NVIDIA Skills documentation, a technical blog post, and the Agent Skills specification site for the shared SKILL.md-based format.
+Public materials include the NVIDIA/skills repository, NVIDIA Skills documentation, and a technical blog post explaining the verified-skills workflow.

 Why it matters